Blueberries: Photo: Deposit Photos

 (LEFT) BLUEBERRY PECAN BREAD, (RIGHT) SOUR CREAM BLUEBERRY BUNDT CAKE.
 EXCERPTED FROM BLUEBERRY LOVE (C) BY CYNTHIA GRAUBART, PHOTOGRAPHY (C) BY KELLER + KELLER PHOTOGRAPHY, USED WITH PERMISSION FROM STOREY PUBLISHING.

-Author Cynthia Graubart, a James Beard Award winner, has studied the blueberry with the results in her new cookbook, Blueberry Love.
+Author Cynthia Graubart, a James Beard Award winner, has studied the blueberry with the results in her cookbook, Blueberry Love.
 “These little jewels are prized for their sweet and tangy taste and nutrition,” Graubart said.

 “Blueberries contain antioxidants (such as anthocyanin, which gives the berries their beautiful hue) and phytonutrients, which have powerful health benefits.
 These include the ability to reduce signs of aging, help control blood pressure and diabetes, and possibly improve heart health and lower the risk of cancer,” Graubart said.